PixelPusher829/PixelPusher829/README.md

 I'm James Barnes, a **Front-End Web Developer** who truly loves bringing art and code together to build cool stuff.
 My design background is a huge part of how I approach things; it's what kicked off my journey into web development as a freelancer, where I learned a ton creating custom websites, unique UI, and user experiences that just feel right.

 I'm a passionate advocate for **Svelte**, championing its approach to a streamlined development experience for interfaces and helping to move its ecosystem forward.
 I always enjoy diving into new modern web tech.
 I got my start with WordPress and Webflow, building custom sites and learning how to shape interfaces from the ground up.
-Since then my toolkit has expanded into modern front‑end development with **React, SASS, Tailwind, TypeScript, and Astro.** I’m also developing a growing curiosity for **Vue**, but **Svelte** still remains my favourite place to build.
+Since then my toolkit has expanded into modern front‑end development with **React, SASS, Tailwind, GSAP, TypeScript, and Astro.** I’m also developing a growing curiosity for **Vue**, but **Svelte** still remains my favourite place to build.

 Outside of coding, my passion lies in crafting generative music with modular synths such as **Bitwig** and **VCV Rack**.
 I'm fascinated by the dynamic intersection of art and technology that this allows me to explore.